TueHellsternKea/study/4sem/02-Virtualisering/Jupyter_Lab.md

 - Write som markdown and Python code

 ![](./image/jupyterlab_3.jpg)

+# Stop Jupyter Lab
+Use Control-C, in the ssh terminal on the server, to stop Jupyter Lab

 # Stop Virtuel Machine
 Remember to shut down the server when you no longer need it!